Knowledge Navigator: Credits

-The videos were funded and sponsored by Bud Colligan, Director of Apple's higher education marketing group, written and creatively developed by Hugh Dubberly and Doris Mitsch of Apple Creative Services, with technical and conceptual input from Mike Liebhold of Apple's Advanced Technologies Group and advice from Alan Kay, then an Apple Fellow.
+The first three videos were funded and sponsored by Bud Colligan, Director of Apple's higher education marketing group, written and creatively developed by Hugh Dubberly and Doris Mitsch of Apple Creative Services, with technical and conceptual input from Mike Liebhold of Apple's Advanced Technologies Group, who said "[I was] channeling some of the ideas of Alan Kay and the MIT Architecture Machine group".

 The videos were produced by The Kenwood Group in San Francisco and directed by Randy Field.
 The director of photography was Bill Zarchy.
+Jane Hernandez was Kenwood’s producer; Christina Crowley managed Kenwood.
 The post-production mix was done by Gary Clayton at Russian Hill Recording for The Kenwood Group.
 The product industrial design was created by Gavin Ivester and Adam Grosser of Apple design.

-Samir Arora, a software engineer at Apple was involved in R&D on application navigation and what was then called hypermedia.
-He wrote an important white paper entitled “Information Navigation: The Future of Computing".
-While working for Apple CEO John Sculley at the time, Arora built the technology to show fluid access to linked data displayed in a friendly manner an emerging area of research at Apple.
+The concepts behind Knowledge Navigator owe a debt to many pioneers, especially Alan Kay and his vision of the Dynabook.
+Liebhold had worked with Kay at Atari, and Kay met weekly with Sculley, who wrote, “When I trace the origins of the most exciting and outrageous ideas behind the personal computer revolution, most paths lead directly to Alan.”
+Sculley also credits the work of Ted Nelson and Bill Atkinson.
+Kay was a student of Ivan Sutherland, whose work has been fundamental to modern computing.
+Kay was also influenced by the work of JCR Licklider, Bob Taylor, and Douglas Engelbart.

+Dubberly and Mitsch interviewed Paul Saffo, Bob Johansen, and Aaron Marcus as input and subsequently met with Kay.
+Another important influence was MIT’s Arch Mach group and its work on the “Jeep Repair Manual,” an interactive, hypertext, multi-media system, which Dubberly had visited as a student in 1981.
+Stewart Brand’s book “The Media Lab”, Vernor Vinge's story “True Names,” and William Gibson’s “Neuromancer” were also part of their research.
+And Vannevar Bush’s “As We May Think” was foundational.

 The Knowledge Navigator video premiered in 1987 at Educom, the leading higher education conference, in a keynote by John Sculley, with demos of multimedia, hypertext and interactive learning directed by Bud Colligan.
+The video’s project schedule was six weeks from start to keynote.
+The budget was $60,000.

 The music featured in this video is Georg Anton Benda's Harpsichord Concerto in C.